 Foreign nationals can obtain their Khumbu Rural Municipality Permit by paying NPR 2000 per person for the initial 4 weeks.
 After these 4 weeks; the price of the permit rises to Rs 2500 per person.
 You need your passport to acquire this permit.
 If you are taking a flight to Lukla, you will receive this permit upon arriving at Lukla.
 The trekkers coming from Jiri or Salleri to the Everest region can acquire this permit in Monjo at the Sagarmatha National Park counter.

 Foreign Nationals can acquire this permit by paying NPR 3000 per person.
 However, Foreigners from SAARC countries must pay NPR 1500.
 Nepalese need to pay NPR 100 with 13% added VAT.
 Children under age 10 are entitled to free entrance.
 You need to show your passport to obtain this permit.

 Insurance For The Everest Base Camp Trek

 Trekking to the base of the world’s tallest mountain is enthralling and exciting.
 However, high risk is associated with it.
-We will discuss the importance of Insurance for the Everest base camp trek in detail.
+We will discuss the importance of the Everest base camp trek insurance in detail.

 Everest base camp trail includes remote regions of Nepal.
 It is a dangerous trek, hence, it involves a lot of risks.
 There are numerous reasons why you need insurance for the Everest base camp trek.